core-wg/oscore/draft-ietf-core-object-security.md

 +-----+---+---+---+---+-----------------+--------+--------+
      C=Critical, U=Unsafe, N=NoCacheKey, R=Repeatable
 ~~~~~~~~~~~
-{: #obj-sec-option title="The Object-Security Option"}
+{: #fig-option title="The Object-Security Option" artwork-align="center"}

-{: artwork-align="center"}
+A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
+A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request.
+The Object-Security option is included in the cache key for backward compatibility with proxies not recognizing the Object-Security option.
+The effect is that messages with the Object-Security option will never generate cache hits.
+To prevent caching in proxies not recognizing the Object-Security, a server MAY add a Max-Age option with value zero to protected CoAP responses.

-The length of the Object-Security option depends on whether the unprotected message allows payload, on the set of options that are included in the unprotected message, the length of the integrity tag, and the length of the information identifying the security context.
+The protection is achieved by means of a COSE object (see {{sec-obj-cose}}) included in the protected CoAP message.
+The placement of the COSE object depends on whether the method/response code allows payload (see {{RFC7252}}):

-* If the unprotected message allows payload, then the COSE object is the payload of the protected message (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}), and the Object-Security option has length zero.
+* If the method/response code allows payload, then the COSE object is the payload of the protected message, and the Object-Security option has length zero.
 An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.

-* If the unprotected message does not allow payload, then the COSE object is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the COSE object.
+* If the method/response code does not allow payload, then the COSE object is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the COSE object.
 An endpoint receiving a CoAP message without payload, that also contains an empty Object-Security option SHALL treat it as malformed and reject it.

-Note that according to {{RFC7252}}, new Methods and Response Codes should specify if the payload is optional, required or not allowed (Section 12.1.2) in the message, and in case this is not defined the sender must not include a payload (Section 5.5).
-Thus, in this case, the COSE object MUST be the value of the Object-Security option.
+The size of the COSE object depends on whether the method/response code allows payload, if the message is a request or response, on the set of options that are included in the unprotected message, the AEAD algorithm, the length of the information identifying the security context, and the length of the sequence number.

 # The Security Context {#sec-context-section}